 I hadn’t tried Korean food yet, nor did I speak a single word of Korean when I boarded my very first international flight to Seoul.

-The journey to discover what all this meant for my life, my career, and my life’s purpose would take another decade and bring me through several incredible organizations:
+The journey to discover what all this meant for my life, my career, and my life’s purpose would take another decade and bring me through apprenticeship in several incredible organizations, including:

 No more questions?

 If that answers all your questions and you want to consider working with us.
 Take 3 minutes to fill out this survey and start your journey with Career Protocol today.
 But if you are like most people, you probably have a few more questions.
 Here are some I get a lot.

 Why should I listen to you?